things to do in Melaka

 Taking a Bus From Kuala Kumpur to Melaka

-The bus journey time from Kuala Lumpur to Melaka is around 2 and a half hours from Terminal Bersepadu Selatan bus station (this Kuala Lumpur to Melaka bus station is located a bit out of the city so take a Grab taxi there).
+The bus journey time from Kuala Lumpur to Melaka is around 2 hours from KL Terminal Bersepadu Selatan bus station (this Kuala Lumpur to Melaka bus station is located a bit out of the city so take a Grab taxi there).

-The Melaka bus fare from Kuala Lumpur fare usually costs between RM10 and RM20.
+The Melaka bus fare from Kuala Lumpur usually costs between RM10 and RM20.
 The bus arrives at Melaka Sentral station which is 3 miles north of the city (so again you will need to take a GRAB / taxi to your accommodation for about RM15 to 20).
-Prices correct as of summer 2023.

 You can also reach Melaka by bus from Singapore (it is a good stopping off point if you are travelling from Singapore to Kuala Lumpur or vice versa).